seedstack/website/content/docs/seed/concepts/automatic-integration.md

 is called **automatic integration**.
 This is made possible by the combination of three design choices:

 * Classpath scanning and automatic discovery of code patterns,
-* The ability to build an main injector dynamically from plugins,
+* The ability to build a main injector dynamically from plugins,
 * The convention-over-configuration paradigm and sensible configuration defaults.

-As a result, you don't have to specify anything to integrate multiple components together.
+As a result, you have nothing to specify to integrate multiple components together.
 When a support is present and active in an application it automatically detects the relevant code patterns in the whole classpath and make them available through the injector.
 Any required initialization or shutdown code is already managed by the support plugin.